sashastadler/crunge-notes/Notes/Adventure Log.md

 Spend the night at Rowan's club.
 [Quentin](Characters/PCs/Quentin%20Thexius.md) makes beef wellington as a treat.
 We eat quail eggs with wine sauce, ~~crescent~~ croissant rolls for breakfast.
 Ask Rowan for information about [Morthos Rodani](Characters/NPCs/Morthos%20Rodani.md).
 Rowan goes to get info.

 Quentin, O.T.W.M., and Cusdakesh explore the city.
 Eugine goes to pray to Bondye.
 Alphonse?
 Eldrid?
+OTWM shops for warforged face plates.